Home

 Cestrum guatemalensis

-It's likely that nobody you know has this plant.
-Cestrum guatemalensis is a beautiful, rare species from Guatemala and southern Mexico that is unknown in cultivation.
+Cestrum guatemalensis is a beautiful, rare species from Guatemala and southern Mexico that is almost unknown in cultivation.
 Which is a shame, because this choice species is decorated with long, dangling panicles of creamy-yellow blooms with burgundy bracts throughout the year.
 After flowering, the show continues when gorgeous, white berries cover the plant!
-This species is very hard to find and rarely seen for sale.
+Freshly picked seeds are rarely seen for sale.

 Cestrum guatemalensis

-Cestrum guatemalensis is an evergreen shrub with an upright shape, growing about 15 feet tall here in San Francisco.
+Cestrum guatemalensis is an evergreen shrub or small tree with an upright shape, growing about 15 feet tall here in San Francisco.
 Its attractive leaves are long and glossy.
-The heaviest blooming period is winter, although it usually has at least a few blooms open all year long.
+The heaviest blooming period is winter, although it usually has at least a few blooms open most months of the year.
 The graceful flower clusters can grow 12 inches long or more.
 The tubular blooms are about an inch long, with star-shaped petals that flare outward.
 The blooms have a thick, waxy texture and a light fragrance.
 The egg-shaped berries that follow are large and pure-white.
 It's an odd sight to see hundreds of these white eggs covering the plant!
 This is a non-invasive Cestrum species.

 Cestrum guatemalensis

 Cestrum guatemalensis comes mid- to high-elevations, where the climate is mild all year and and nights are cool.
 I have no information on how much heat it can take, but a related species has been grown successfully in warm places like Florida.
 Still, consider it experimental in hot climates with warm nights.
 I don't know its frost tolerance.
-It grows best above 40 degrees F, although it is probably hardy to 25-30° F (-3°C).
+It grows best above 40 degrees F, although it is probably hardy to 25-30 degrees F (-3C).

 Cestrum guatemalensis

-The plant comes from dense forests, so it enjoys filtered sunlight.
-Protection from strong afternoon sun might be needed, especially in warmer environments.
+It comes from dense forests, so it enjoys filtered sunlight.
+Protection from strong afternoon sun might be needed, especially in warmer conditions.
 It grows well in a container, and may be pruned to any size that's convenient.
-Use rich, well-draining soil that is kept evenly moist.
+Use well-draining soil of good fertility, and keep it evenly moist.
 Avoid letting the soil dry out completely.
 Over about 40% humidity is recommended.
 By the way, the leaves and fruit of some Cestrum species are toxic if eaten, so i recommend keeping small children and pets away from this plant.

 Cestrum guatemalensis